-As from March 2013, data on all the items have been revised from July 1999 onward to include housing savings banks in addition to the Croatian National Bank, banks and savings banks.
+In March 2013, data on all the items were revised from July 1999 onward to include housing savings banks in addition to the Croatian National Bank, banks and savings banks.

 Reserve money is taken over in its entirety from the Balance sheet of the Croatian National Bank (Table C1).

 Money (M1) is defined in the same way as the corresponding item in the Consolidated balance sheet of monetary financial institutions (Table B1).
 It comprises currency outside credit institutions, deposits with the CNB by other financial institutions as well as demand deposits with credit institutions.

 Money (M1a) comprises currency outside credit institutions and demand deposits with credit institutions increased by demand deposits of the central government with credit institutions.

 Broadest money (M4) comprises money (M1), savings and time deposits, foreign currency deposits as well as bonds and money market instruments and money market funds’ shares/units (all components are taken over from the Consolidated balance sheet of monetary financial institutions, Table B1).

 Net domestic assets are defined as a difference between total liquid assets and foreign assets (net).